Photo by: Ella Rayl

 - Clear your flash use with the director before you start.
 Some directors or actors might find the flash distracting even during dress rehearsal.

-“I speak with the director or stage manager before the dress rehearsal to discuss the nature of the play,” Chris said.
+“I speak with the director or stage manager before the dress rehearsal to discuss the nature of the play,” Oberholtz said.
 “I am looking for one image that says what the play is all about.